 Get-WindowsCapability -Online | ?
 Name -like 'OpenSSH*'

-- I create the public/private key pair in the Windows HOME directory.
-The reason is that I normally use the Windows SSH client.
+- Create a public/private key pair in the Windows HOME (I usually use the Windows SSH client):

-Here’s a link to another very interesting post, Git multicuenta, where I cover SSH as an alternative.
+Worth a look: another interesting post, Git multi-account, where I cover SSH as an alternative.

 Get-WindowsCapability -Online | ?
 Name -like 'OpenSSH*'